 In an interview with WHYY, Henry said he tells his friends, “I see the matters which you guys think aren’t actual; people don’t’ assume intercourse trafficking is real.
 People don’t agree that little children get molested and raped by way of their families on each day basis.”
 A serious case of the overlook, Henry stated, “might be in case you see a kid Dec.
 15, 10 inches of snow, going to school with excessive water pants on, no socks, no coats, and a T-blouse.
 Freezing to death.
 We see that.”
-Kids also are punched, crushed with belts, or burned with cigarettes.
-They live in families where one or each dad and mom are strung out on tablets or booze.
+Kids are also punched, crushed with belts, or burned with cigarettes.
+They live in families where one or both dad and mom are strung out on tablets or booze.
 Homes are filthy and deteriorating.
 Some have no food.

 Low pay, excessive caseloads